isomerpages/moe-bedoksouthsec/_information-and-links/For Students/Booklist 2026.md

 <p>Home delivery (fixed delivery charge of $14.90)</p>
 </li>
 <li>
 <p>Self-collection at school.
-Students opting for self-collection from the
+Please see the self-collection dates in school.
-school premises must adhere to their chosen appointment date.</p>
+Students opting for self-collection from the school premises must adhere to their chosen appointment date.</p>
 </li>
 </ul>
 <p></p>